How to Date a Case Knife: Expert Tips for Collectors

 Cleaning your knives is the first step in preservation.
 Use a soft cloth and mild soap to clean the blade.
 Avoid harsh chemicals that can damage the steel.

 For stubborn rust, use a rust remover.
-Apply gently to avoid scratching.
-Keep the handle clean with a damp cloth.
+Apply it gently to avoid scratching.
+Clean the handle with a damp cloth.
 Dry thoroughly to prevent water damage.

 • Use a soft cloth for cleaning.